 Physical Activity and Healthy Eating

-Numerous healthy eating and active living resources are available across NACCHO’s chronic disease prevention projects.
+Numerous resources are available across NACCHO’s chronic disease prevention projects.
 Visit the chronic disease prevention page to review resources related to specific projects and find more resources listed below.

 NACCHO has developed the following resources to help your Local Health Department encourage physical activity and healthy eating in your community.